Vietnam.vn - Nền tảng quảng bá Việt Nam

 By the end of 2023, Thanh Hoa province had over 1,500 taxpayers successfully registering and using electronic invoices generated from cash registers, including over 1,000 organizations, enterprises and over 500 business households, reaching 137% of the number assigned by the General Department of Taxation.
 The total number of electronic invoices generated from cash registers used was over 700,000 invoices, with an average usage rate of 465 electronic invoices/taxpayer.

-However, in terms of the number of electronic invoices generated from cash registers used, Thanh Hoa is one of the provinces with a high percentage of registered businesses that do not use electronic invoices from cash registers, up to over 70%.
+However, in terms of the number of electronic invoices initiated from cash registers used, Thanh Hoa is one of the provinces with a high percentage of registered businesses that do not use electronic invoices from cash registers, up to over 70%.

 The representative of the Provincial Tax Department presented a report on the results of implementing electronic invoices with codes generated from cash registers in 2023.

-There are currently many obstacles in implementing electronic invoices generated from cash registers, such as no regulations requiring taxpayers in industries and sectors that sell goods and provide services directly to consumers to apply electronic invoices generated from cash registers; measures to encourage consumers to get invoices are not strong enough; businesses are still afraid of incurring additional compliance costs and will have their revenue monitored more closely...
+There are currently many obstacles in implementing electronic invoices generated from cash registers, such as the lack of regulations requiring taxpayers in industries and sectors that sell goods and provide services directly to consumers to apply electronic invoices generated from cash registers; measures to encourage consumers to get invoices are not strong enough; businesses are still afraid of incurring additional compliance costs and will have their revenue monitored more closely...

 Director of Thanh Hoa Tax Department Ngo Dinh Hung spoke at the conference.